Copernicus Science Centre, Polska - Things to Do in Copernicus Science Centre

 Top Things to Do in Copernicus Science Centre

-Explore Interactive Science Exhibits
+Explore Interactive Science Exhibitions at Copernicus Centre

-Booking Tip: Tickets cost around 32-38 PLN for adults, with family packages available.
-Book online in advance, especially during weekends and school holidays.
-Visit on weekday mornings for smaller crowds and consider the combined ticket that includes the planetarium for best value.
+Booking Tip: Purchase tickets online in advance for €12-15 for adults to avoid queues, especially during weekends and school holidays.
+Visit on weekday mornings for the best experience with smaller crowds.
+Consider the combined ticket that includes the planetarium for better value.

-Experience the Planetarium Shows
+Experience the Heavens Planetarium

 Getting There